spectram/astrospectram/content/contact.md

   </tr>
 </table>

-To get in touch fill the form below.
+You can also fill the form below.